alert2gain/a2gapi-php/README.md

 Replace [YOUR_API_KEY] with the API Key provided by Alert2Gain, and replace [YOUR_INPUTSTREAM_KEY] with the Input Stream Key that was provided when you created the InputStream.

+Two files are provided (index.php and index2.php) which can be used to test the method by invoking the PHP file or by using a web form that you can fill up sample values.

-After your sample data is sent to the API, you can run the schema scanner tool that will run over the transmitted data in order to detect the schema of the transmitted data
+After your sample data is sent to the API, you can run the schema scanner tool that will run over the transmitted data in order to detect the schema of the transmitted data.

 <b>Questions</b>